jaghaimo/transpoffder/README.md

 Comes in two flavours: basic mod (`transpoffder-x.y.z.zip`) and mod that changes some settings (see below, `transpoffder-x.y.z-with-settings.zip`).

-## Transponder Off in Hyperspace

-Automatically turn off fleet transponder when transitioning to Hyperspace.

 ## Better Active Sensor Burst

 Do not disable Sustained Burn or Neutrino Detector when using Active Sensor Burst.
 Fleet will move slowly for the cool-down duration (instead of doing full stop) and resume full burn afterwards.

+## Partial Survey as You Fly

+Automatically provide partial survey for planets within your sensor range.
+No need to land on the planet any more.

 ## Scavenge as You Fly

 Use Scavenge ability as soon as it is usable.
 Toggled via new ability (blue Scavenge icon).

-## Partial Survey as You Fly

-No need to "touch" the planet any more.
-Automatically provide partial survey for planets within your sensor range.
+## Transponder Off in Hyperspace

+Automatically turn off fleet transponder when transitioning to Hyperspace.

 ## Vanilla Settings Changed